 In order to be eligible for student activities, students shall maintain an adequate level of academic achievement and a positive behavior record.
-Students in grades six through eight shall have earned a minimum of a 2.0 ("C") grade point average on a 4.0 scale.
+Students receiving 2 or more level "A" citations, or 1 level "B" will not be eligible during that trimester.
+Students in grades four through eight shall have earned a minimum of a 2.0 ("C") grade point average on a 4.0 scale.
 If a student receives an "F" grade in any academic class he/she will be ineligible for the next grading period (BP 6145).
 All students are eligible at the beginning of the year.
-From that point, eligibility is determined at the first trimester progress report, and again at the first report card, then at the second progress report and so on.
+From that point, eligibility is determined at the first trimester progress report, and again at the first trimester report card, then at the second trimester progress report and so on.
+Only those graduating, per Administrative Regulation 6146.5, will be allowed to attend the end of the year 8th grade trip.